sm43/tekton-argocd/README.md

 ![flow diagram](./images/flow.png)

-* We have a Kubernetes clusters and 2 namespaces
+* We have a Kubernetes clusters
-* Tekton Pipeline and ArgoCD is setup on the cluster
+* Tekton Pipeline and ArgoCD is set up on the cluster
 * We will have the app deployed in both the namespaces but in different ways
   * We will deploy in dev namespace by Tekton Pipelines
   * Once it is deployed we will test the changes, and approve the changes for staging instance
-  * Once the changes are approved, ArgoCD will deploy the change to stage namespace
+  * Once the changes are approved, ArgoCD will deploy the changes to stage namespace
 * We have 2 Repositories:
   * sm43/news-demo: this is where our app code is.
   * sm43/tekton-argocd: this is our configuration for staging cluster is.
   * NOTE: it is not required to necessary to have 2 repositories, you can merge them together and work
 * Tekton will be installed and configured with our code repository
-  * For this demo, please note we consider events on `tekton-and-argocd` branch
-  * When a pull request is merged in `tekton-and-argocd` branch or a commit is pushed in `tekton-and-argocd` branch, a Tekton Pipeline will be started
+  * When a pull request is merged in `main` branch or a commit is pushed in `main` branch, a Tekton Pipeline will be started
   * There is a Tekton Triggers EventListener which will be set up on the cluster, listening to GitHub events.
   * It will process the event, and start the Pipeline
   * The pipeline does the following tasks: